undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 Many of the proposed solutions to the problems I have mentioned are more than likely really naive as I have not fully thought them through yet
 It is also likely that Godot has good reasons for doing things in a particular way that I have not yet noticed  (I am certain they are much smarter people than me)
 Or that there are GitHub issues open for some of the problems I found, I have not checked thoroughly

+* NOTE: A lot of this is just me nitpicking...

 ## Things I loved
 - The editor preview is bloody amazing coming from GTK where every change in the code required, relaunching the application;